-Regarded as one of the top defensive minds in the game, Bud Foster enters his 27th season at Virginia Tech.
-The 2006 Broyles Award winner has helped mold nationally ranked defenses on a yearly basis during his 18 years as a coordinator.
+Regarded as one of the top defensive minds in the game, Bud Foster is in his 29th season at Virginia Tech.
+The 2006 Broyles Award winner has helped mold nationally ranked defenses on a yearly basis during his 20 years as a coordinator.

 |1981-82||Murray State (graduate assistant)|